llemarr42/Balance-bot/README.md

 # PID Balance-bot
 ## Description
-This project uses PID control to tilt a platform in order to keep a ball in the center even with outside forces moving the ball.
-PID control reads the data and if there is an error it works it out back to normal, in this project there will be a ball on a beam with a set position so it can balance, if the ball moves from the it's position the beam will reset it.
-Thorugh coding with Python and PID, disigning,and wiring we will reach our final project, the Balance Bot.
+This project uses PID control to tilt a platform in order to keep a ball in the center even with outside force moving the ball.

 ## Evidence
 [Our planning document](https://docs.google.com/document/d/1fVeS6Nz3x-aw5kM-pLlMPw-Nbu9bjymMA8uOpB1ZbKA/edit?usp=sharing)